Subscribe to the Newsletter

 There is an old edict, articulated by a famous homoeopath, now long since dead.
 She said, treat the patient not the disease.

 Looking back, my first treatment was suppressive and, fortunately, seemed to produce no persistent ill-effect.
-Or, at any rate, he soon returned for what turned out to be the ‘right’ treatment before any ill-effects appeared.
+Or, at any rate, he soon returned for what turned out to be the ‘right’ treatment before any ill-effects. arising from the first treatment. appeared.

 But many treatments, even those given by acupuncturists, can be suppressive if they clear the immediate problem but ignore the greater needs, and especially if they later cause other deeper problems.
 There is more about this on our page on Suppression, particularly under the heading there of the ‘Law of Cure’.